goelnaman66/movie/README.md

 # Movie Recommendation App

-Keep-Watching is a movie recommendation and review app build using React for the front-end, express for the back-end, flask for handelling the recommendations and mongoDB for the database
+This is a movie recommendation and review app build using React for the front-end, express for the back-end, flask for handelling the recommendations and mongoDB for the database